-3. The Meta-information database
+3 The Meta-Information database

-In this section, we report on the meta-data we use to represent the information our proposal requires about the artefacts it monitors, i.e., solutions and processes.
-This meta-data are stored in the Meta-information database.
-We do not provide details on how this database is managed since this is a typical information system with an interface that can be used by administrators to register, unregister, or list information about the solutions being monitored.
-Instead, we focus on the meta-data it stores, whose model is presented in Fig. 3, and provide a few hints on our implementation.
+In this section, we report on the meta-data we use to represent the information our proposal requires about the artefacts it monitors.
+This meta-data are stored in the Meta-Information database.
+We do not provide many details on how this database is managed since this is a typical information system with

+Figure 3.
+Model of the Meta-Information database.